Vasiyulla/Homeodesk/README.md

-# Homeopathy AI Decision Support System — MVP
+# Homeopathy Case Management System

-**Modern, Evidence-Backed Homeopathic Case Management & Remedy Selection Platform**
+**Professional Case Tracking and Remedy Reference Platform for Practitioners**

-> This is an MVP (Minimum Viable Product) for an AI-augmented classical homeopathy decision support system.
-It combines structured case-taking, intelligent symptom analysis, and side-by-side remedy differentiation to support evidence-based prescribing.
+This is a case management system for classical homeopathy practitioners.
+It provides structured case capture, symptom-to-rubric mapping, remedy reference tools, and complete audit trails for evidence-based practice.

 ---

-## 🎯 What This Is
+## Overview

-A **single unified workspace** for homeopathic practitioners that:
+This system provides practitioners with tools for:

-- 📋 Captures structured case data (mental, general, particular, causation)
+- Structured case data entry (mental, general, particular symptoms, causation)
-- 🔍 Maps symptoms to repertory rubrics automatically
+- Symptom mapping to repertory rubrics
-- 💊 Suggests matched remedies with differentiation analysis
+- Remedy reference comparison
-- ✅ Logs remedy decisions with full audit trail
+- Decision and outcome logging
-- 📈 Tracks follow-up outcomes for continuous learning
+- Complete case history and audit trails

-**Not** an auto-prescriber. **Fully** maintains practitioner authority and judgment at every step.
+The system maintains full practitioner control and judgment at every stage.
+All remedial decisions remain the responsibility of the practitioner.

 ---

-## 🚀 Quick Start
+## Getting Started

-### Local Development (Recommended)
+### Development Setup (Recommended)

-**Terminal 1 - Backend:**
+**Backend Setup (Terminal 1):**
 ```bash
 cd backend
 python -m venv venv